Last updated on July 7th, 2019 at 01:53 pm

-Declarations of trust are used in property transactions when two or more people decide to buy a property together as tenants in common, as opposed to joint tenants, i.e. they don’t own the property equally but will have different shares in it which won’t pass to the other co-owner on death.
+Declarations of trust, or ‘deeds of trust’, are used in property transactions when two or more people decide to buy a property together as tenants in common, as opposed to joint tenants, i.e. they don’t own the property equally but will have different shares in it which won’t pass to the other co-owner on death.
 A declaration of trust for tenants in common sets out each person’s contribution and the proportions of the property they own, while it can also set out and factor in contributions to mortgage payments and other outgoings.
 The declaration of trust is then referred to when the property is sold so as to ensure that each owner will get their due portion of what they put into the property.

 Another use for a declaration of trust is when the legal owners of the property, the trustees, are to be the registered owners but others have contributed to the purchase price and want their interest noted.
 Commonly this would be when a third party such as a parent assists with the purchase of a property by putting up some of the capital but is not to be named on the property’s title.
 The parent can therefore register their beneficial interest on a trust deed and protect their interests.
 Even if the parent’s contribution is a gift and not an investment a parent can also use a declaration of trust to protect against the child’s partner and joint owner of the property from receiving any of the gift in the event of a relationship breakdown.

 Without a declaration of trust, there is more chance of time consuming and costly disputes about the division of proceeds when a property is sold or relationship breaks down.